arya-oss/Stick-Hero-Automated/README.md

 #### Overview

-Connect matching colors with pipe to create a Flow®.
-Pair all colors, and cover the entire board to solve each puzzle in Flow Free.
-But watch out, pipes will break if they cross or overlap
+Stretch the stick in order to reach and walk on the platforms.
+Watch out!
+If the stick is not long enough, you will fall down!

 #### Requirements
 - Computer with OpenCV-Python, [Numpy](https://github.com/numpy/numpy), ADB Tool and required drivers set up.
-- An Android Device with the ‘Stick Hero game installed on it.
+- An Android Device with the Stick Hero game installed on it.
 (Turn on the Developer options for better visualization)
 - USB data transfer cable.

 #### Block Diagram